bdavidxyz/chirpy/_posts/2024-02-15-erb-vs-haml.md

 ## Use case

-In the Ruby-on-Rails word, they are known as templating languages.
+In the Ruby-on-Rails world, they are known as templating languages.
 In the MVC concept, they represent "the View".
 Both are here to output HTML.

 ## Example